 Adrian Jan Zasina - holds an MA in Slavic Studies and a PhD in Mathematical Linguistics (Corpus linguistics branch).
-He is currently an assistant professor at the Institute of the Czech National Corpus, Charles University, Prague.
-His main research interests include data-driven learning, corpus linguistics, parallel corpora, the grammar of Czech and Polish, language variability, and corpus-assisted discourse studies.
+From 2023, he is the head of the Institute of Czech Studies, Charles University, Prague.
+His main research interests include datadriven learning, corpus linguistics, parallel corpora, the grammar of Czech and Polish, language variability, and corpus-assisted discourse studies.